FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 asset account Bob,, value 150000
 ```

-**To summarize:** At this point, we passed the WBC-Liquid contract development, contract compilation, SDK configuration and business development build a WBC based on FISCO BCOS consortium blockchain.-Liquid Applications。
+**To summarize:** So far, we have built a WBC-Liquid application based on the FISCO BCOS consortium blockchain through WBC-Liquid contract development, contract compilation, SDK configuration and business development。